Which Is Better- Butane or Propane Gas for Your Caravan?

 The third option is to go with a mixture of the two.
 This is something that is very popular on the continent, where it is often referred to as Autogas, a substance that delivers some of the advantages of both fuels.

-Buying and checking your gas
+Buying and Checking your Caravan Gas

-If you're switching from one gas to another, check that your gas regulator is compatible with both types of gas.
+If you're switching from one gas to another, check that your caravan gas regulator is compatible with both types of gas.
 Some older caravans are fitted with gas regulators which are only set up for one type of gas or the other.
 Newer caravans however, should be able to cope with both.
 If in doubt, check with your local caravan dealer.

 When it comes to replacing or refilling your gas canisters, the most important thing is to visit a caravan dealer or a professional who is signed up to the Gas Safe register.